paulscherrerinstitute/fast-feedback-indexer/SECURITY.md

 ## Supported Versions

-So far there's only the development branch (main).
+So far there's only development branches (main, hip).

+Eventually, there should be one stable branch (main) which should be supported with security updates.
+Additionally there should be development branches (dev) which are not supported.

 ## Reporting a Vulnerability